What went wrong at Gosport?

 What our standards say

-Our current nursing standards say that nurses must:
+Our current nursing standards say patients and the public can be confident that all registered nurses will:

 The process of Revalidation, introduced in 2016, encourages reflective practice and raises awareness of the Code and professional standards expected of nursing and midwifery professionals.